 Excursion(s) (to be confirmed)

 The course assesses students on both practical skills and theoretical knowledge.
-While theory and practices in anthropology are never fully separated, the theoretical knowledge is assessed primarily through weekly quizzes and a final exam, whereas the practical skills are assessed through a series of exercises and group assignments.
+While theory and practices in anthropology are never fully separated, the theoretical knowledge is assessed primarily through a final exam, whereas the practical skills are assessed through a series of individual assignments.
 A final group project will assess the combination of theoretical knowledge and practical skills.

-The grade must be at least 5.5 to complete the course.
+The exam grade must be at least 5.5 to complete the course.